openlabs/trytond-elastic-search/README.rst

 How it works
 ------------

-The module reuses the trigger system of Tryton to add records that have changed to an `Index Backlog` table.
+The module adds an `Index Backlog` table to which records that need synchronisation with Elastic Search are added.

 A tryton CRON task which runs every 1 minute (by default) looks into the backlog index and makes the corresponding update to elastic search.

 Records, that are deleted are deleted from the index.